 More than 100.
-If the average number of full-time employees during 2019 was greater than 100, then qualified wages only are the W-2 wages and qualified health plan expenses that are paid to employees for the time that the employee is not providing services because the employer's operations were fully or partially suspended or because of the significant decline of the employer's gross receipts.
+If the average number of full-time employees during 2019 was greater than 100, then only W-2 wages and qualified health plan expenses that are paid to employees for non-worked time during the calendar quarter in which the employer's business operations are fully or partially suspended due to COVID-19, or a calendar quarter in which the employer experiences a significant decline in gross receipts, can be treated as qualified wages.